Kubernetes – Don't knock it till you try it!

 command.

-Now you can run ssh [email protected][CONTAINER_IP]
+Now you can run ssh ubuntu@[CONTAINER_IP]

 then enter the password you set up.
 This step is especially useful when containers are bridged to your local network, or when you set up a VPN server in your virtualbox host server.